 When I interviewed fashion expert Melanie Payge, I was shocked to find out that I was committing several serious fashion faux pas.
 Not only was I drawing attention away from my best assets, but I was actually making some of the challenges that we older women face even worse.

 Here are the top 6 fashion faux pas that kill your style after 60 and some advice on how to fix them.

 There’s no denying it.
 Beautiful underwear can be a confidence booster.
 There’s something about a beautiful bra that makes us feel poised and ready to take on the world.
 Unfortunately, wearing the wrong kind of bra can actually take away from your look.
 As Melanie mentioned during our discussion, “A bra is underwear because you don’t want it to be seen.”

-Melanie recommends that you choose a flat bra with plenty of support.
-In most cases, beige is the best color choice, but, depending on your outfit, you can consider black as well.
+Melanie recommends that you choose a flat bra with no texture (like a t-shirt bra) and plenty of support.
+In most cases, beige is the best color choice, but depending on your outfit, you can consider black as well.
 This will help to ensure that the people you meet are focused on your beautiful clothing and not on your lacy underwear.
-Contrary to popular belief, white underwear actually shows through white clothing, so, it’s better to match your bra to your skin color.
+Contrary to popular belief, white underwear actually shows through white clothing, so it’s better to match your bra to your skin color.